set-soft/sd_webui_rx5500/README.md

 llvmlite, scipy, OpenCV, gradio, pandas, transformers and numpy.
 But all of them are eclipsed by the PyTorch package, which includes ROCm, this is around 75% of the image size.

 The [OpenCV](https://pypi.org/project/opencv-python/) lib needs some special attention.
-This has a very bad separation between GUI vs non-GUI and mainstream vs contrib separation.
-The proble is aggrieved by the way *pip* works.
+It has a very bad separation between GUI vs non-GUI and mainstream vs contrib separation.
+The problem is aggrieved by the way *pip* works.
 So you have four possible packages, and you may end with all of them installed, meaning the core OpenCV is four times installed, and the GUI libs twice, not to mention that the contrib stuff is also twice times installed.
 In our particular case we get two copies installed, and none of them